 The construction sector is one of the most challenging in terms of skills shortages and the ambition of the Construction Blueprint project is to contribute to the upskilling and reskilling efforts by establishing a roadmap for professional qualifications in construction, improving and updating training curricula and addressing the existing mismatch between skills needed by the companies and the programs offered by training centres.

 During the event, titled “A new sectoral strategic approach to cooperate on skills in the Construction industry“, the main findings of the project will be presented and three roundtables will address the challenges and opportunities regarding skills for digital construction, energy efficiency, and circular economy in the construction sector, notably in the context of the EU Green Deal and the Renovation Wave.
 In addition to that, a specific session will be devoted to the Pact for Skills in construction.
-The full provisional agenda is available here.
+The full final agenda is available here.

 The Construction Blueprint final event happens timely considering the announcement by President von der Leyen of 2023 as the European Year of Skills.
 For thisreason, the programme already counts with the participation of Commissioner for Jobs and Social Rights Nicolas Schmit and MEP Ciaran Cuffe (Greens, Ireland), among others.